 |Table of Contents||Introduction|

-In December 1876, freight ship Circassian wrecked off the coast of Mecox Bay in Bridgehampton.
+On December 30th, 1876, freight ship Circassian wrecked off the coast of Mecox Bay in Bridgehampton.
 Ten members of the Shinnecock tribe were among those who drowned while attempting to rescue to ship’s crew and cargo.

 The Heroes of 1876

 David W. Bunn

 In 1876, freight ship Circassian wrecked off the coast of Mecox Bay in Bridgehampton.
 Ten members of the Shinnecock tribe were among those who drowned.

 Shinnecock tribal members maintain the story; the ten Shinnecock men involved were threatened to have their pay withheld as well as they were supposedly threatened with a gun, to force the men to complete the work of off-loading the materials from the ship even though a lethal storm was coming up.
 1

 Alfonso Eleazer was the only Shinnecock man to get off the ship in time.